-The South Asia Innovation Programme (focused on India and Sri Lanka) brings together global and local apparel brands, manufacturers, investors and innovators, with the aim to accelerate the transition towards a circular economy and to scale the much-needed innovative solutions.
+The South Asia Innovation Programme brings together global and local apparel brands, manufacturers, investors and innovators, with the aim to accelerate the transition towards a circular economy and to scale the much-needed innovative solutions.
 Through the South Asia Innovation Programme, Fashion for Good focuses on innovations that need market validation as well as those looking to drive growth and adoption rates.
 We provide a mix of programming with close mentoring from industry experts and partners with the goal to generate pilots and investment opportunities.

 Fashion for Good makes an industry-wide call for collaboration to pioneering local manufacturers and retailers to transform the apparel industry.

-The innovation programme is a 12-week programme to accelerate and scale startups driving innovation in sustainability, circularity and transparency to make all fashion good.
-We work closely with our corporate partners to identify 10-15 most promising startups in the region for our intensive programme.
-The programme is structured around 5 focus weeks (split between India and Sri-Lanka), with bespoke support to the startups including one on one sessions with the corporate partners and manufacturers, pilot drives, investor pitches and business support sessions.
+The innovation programme aims to accelerate and scale startups driving innovation in sustainability, circularity and transparency to make all fashion good.
+We work closely with our corporate partners to identify 8-10 most promising startups for the region in our intensive programme.
+The programme is structured around 3-5 focus weeks, with bespoke support to the startups including one on one sessions with the corporate partners and manufacturers, pilot drives, investor pitches and business support sessions.
 We run 2 batches a year with rolling applications.

 WHAT WE OFFER